 That is a great list off the top of my head that will help you eat healthier when you’re traveling.

-Remember you are on vacation and you want to feel great when you arrive at your final destination.
+Remember you are on vacation and you want to feel great when you arrive at your destination.
 You don’t want to feel like your whole eating habits are flipped upside down.
 So make sure you stick to the above guidelines.
 Your body (especially your skin) will thank you for it and mentally you will be prepared to take on the day.

 images by: Luke